 The Certification Board reviews the applicant's work history, detailed current job description and professional reference questionnaires to assess relevant work experience.

 - The names and contact information for three professional references

 - A work history of technical work experience

 - Detailed current job description signed on each page by the applicant's immediate supervisor.

 The references should have worked with the applicant for a minimum of six months.
-If you have been in the current job for less than six months, the applicant should delay applying until at least six months of current employment has been attained.
+If you have been in the current job for less than six months, the applicant should delay applying until at least six months of current relevant employment has been attained.

 Unless the applicant is self-employed, one reference should be the current and immediate supervisor.
 If the applicant is self-employed, a letter on company letterhead detailing the services provided by their company must be provided to CTTAM.

 The Certification Board may consider applications with only two professional references, providing that the applicant has given an explanation for this situation.